Thumb Injury Compensation Claims

 If you are unsure who is at fault for your thumb injury, you can still start a personal injury claim.
 Your solicitor will be able to gather evidence relating to the accident, to establish the liable party.

-You should be eligible to make a thumb injury claim if your injury happened:
+You should be eligible to make an injury claim if your injury happened: